RameezI/TUeLaneTracker/README.md

 ## Acknowledgments

 This research and design project was supported by NXP Semiconductors and Eindoven University of Technology.
-I thank everyone who provided insight and expertise that greatly assisted this project.
+I thank everyone who provided insight and expertise that greatly assisted this project ....